wit543/get-started-machine-learning/README.md

 # get-started-machine-learning

-Introduction for biginner who want to study about machine learning.
+Introduction for beginner who want to study about machine learning.

 ## Deep learning
-A basic guid for starting on Deep learning.
+A basic guide for starting on Deep learning.

 ### Framework/libary